bearcove/dylo/con-cli/README.md

 cargo install con-cli
 ```

+Note that con-cli needs `rustfmt` to be present at runtime.

 ## Usage

 The CLI expects to be run from the root of a Cargo workspace containing mod crates.
 It will: